oarepo/oarepo-enrollments/README.md

 OArepo Enrollment library provides a unified way for admin, curator or other users to ask person to enroll in a "task".
-The task might be anything - for example, to assign a role to a member, to participate on editing a record, etc.
+The task might be anything - for example, assigning role to a member, to participate on editing a record, etc.

-The user being enrolled might not exist in Invenio database, if s/he does not, the enrollment is completed after the user registers.
+The user being enrolled might not yet exist in Invenio user database.
+If s/he does not, the enrollment is completed after the user registers.

 The enrollment might be "automatic" as well - that is, if the user already exists,